sap-tutorials/Tutorials/tutorials/hcp-webide-odata-primer/hcp-webide-odata-primer.md

 8. The metadata document will show the individual fields, formats and navigation properties of all the collections.
 To view the metadata for *any* OData service, append `$metadata` at the end of the URL in your browser:

     - <http://services.odata.org/V2/Northwind/Northwind.svc/$metadata>
-    With the metadata displayed, scroll down to `<EntityType Name=”Product”>` which is the collection you are using.
+    With the metadata displayed, scroll down to `<EntityType Name="Product">` which is the collection you are using.
 You may notice that there is a slight change in the naming.
 The collection `href` (or the external name) in step 7 is `Products`, and in the metadata the same collection's name is `Product`.
 The mapping of an `EntityType` to a collection name is defined in the `EntityContainer` elements.
 You will learn more about the OData model structure in the OData model tutorial.

     ![Products Collection](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-odata-primer/mob3-4_8.png)